-B - Reporting
+B - Reporting Complaints

-64. Any person ("the reporter") who has witnessed conduct by a Member or a Member's staff which they believe to be in contravention of this Bylaw or a integrity.commisioner@calgary.ca

-City policy governing Member conduct may make a report in writing setting out all pertinent information in the reporter's knowledge and request that the Integrity Commissioner investigate the conduct.

-65. Reports to the Integrity Commissioner must be made to the Integrity Commissioner via the City of Calgary Whistle Blower Program website reporting option or be delivered by a postal, courier service or e-mail to:
+- 64. Any person ("the reporter complainant") who has witnessed conduct by a Member or a Member's staff which they believe to be in contravention of this Bylaw or a City policy governing Member conduct may make a report complaint in writing setting out all pertinent information in the reporter's complainant's knowledge and request that the Integrity Commissioner investigate the conduct. - 65.
+Reports Complaints to the Integrity Commissioner must be made to the Integrity Commissioner via The City of Calgary Whistle Blower Program website reporting option or be delivered by a postal, courier service or e-mail to: